Correspondent Banker Builds on Farm, U.S. Navy Experience

 Perry’s agricultural upbringing also prepared him for the 4 years he spent in the U.S. Navy.

 “Working hard was nothing new to me – it was just part of who I was,” Perry says.
 “The military also taught me to be disciplined in how I conduct myself and to focus on what I want to achieve.
 After high school, I didn’t know what I wanted to do, but after my time in the military, I knew I wanted to go into accounting (I did a little of that in the Navy), and I finished my degree in 4 years.”

 His military experience also opened Perry’s eyes to different cultures, races and walks of life.

 “I grew up in the middle of Minnesota and hadn’t been exposed to much,” he notes.
 “In the military, I learned that everybody has different ways of doing things, but we can still work together as a team to reach a common goal.”

-As a senior vice-president/correspondent banking business development officer, Perry works with the leadership teams of other Minnesota banks on participation loans, bank stock financing or whatever they might need in a correspondent banking partner.
-He has spent nearly 20 years working in banking and finance – the first 9 in accounting and the last 10 as a commercial/business banker before joining the correspondent team.
+As a correspondent banking business development officer, Perry works with the leadership teams of other Minnesota banks on participation loans, bank stock financing or whatever they might need in a correspondent banking partner.
+He has spent more than 20 years working in banking and finance – 9 in accounting and 10 as a commercial/business banker before joining the correspondent team.